“I note the obvious differences between each sort and type./ But we are more alike, my friends, than we are unalike.” (Maya Angelou, Human Family)

 Here, the concept of purity comes into play as well, including the idea of “racial purity.”
-It’s notable that purity (or sanctity) is one of a handful of moral building blocks across human societies (Haidt 2013).
-When one’s sense of purity is violated, whether in the form of unclean food or some taboo idea, the response is often a visceral sense of disgust.
+It’s notable that “purity” is one of a handful of moral building blocks across human societies (Haidt 2013).
+When one’s sense of purity is violated, whether in the form of unclean food or a taboo idea, the response is often a visceral sense of disgust.
 We also know that disgust is often subjective and influenced by culture.
 To some people, eating insects, or interracial marriage, is disgusting.
 To others racism itself is disgusting.
 Subjective disgust doesn’t necessarily make the best moral argument.
 The point is that purity and disgust are emotionally powerful stuff.

-There is some evidence that essentialist thinking is correlated with negative intergroup outcomes, including: closed-mindedness, greater tendency to engage in racial categorizing of others, worse memory for outgroup members’ faces, and greater perceived differences between ingroup and outgroup members, and greater discomfort interacting with outgroup members (Tawa 2017).
+There is some evidence that essentialist thinking is correlated with negative intergroup outcomes, including: closed-mindedness, greater tendency to engage in racial categorizing of others, worse memory for outgroup members’ faces, greater perceived differences between ingroup and outgroup members, and greater discomfort interacting with outgroup members (Tawa 2017).

 At any rate, this was not an isolated case.
 In a recent summary of the genetic makeup of Europe, Ann Gibbons recently wrote that the evidence reveals that “almost all indigenous Europeans descend from at least three major migrations in the past 15,000 years, including two from the Middle East.
 Those migrants swept across Europe, mingled with previous immigrants, and then remixed to create the peoples of today.”
 Similar scenarios are common across human populations.